 - Digital sampling oscilloscopes

 This chapter describes these types of digital oscilloscopes in detail to help you zero in on the type of oscilloscope that’s right for your needs.
+If you need to go back to oscilloscope basics, check out our post entitled, "What is an oscilloscope?"

 Digital Storage Oscilloscopes (DSO)